runemadsen/printingcode.runemadsen.com/index.md

 * Homework presentations
 * Lecture: **[Complex shapes](/lecture-form-2)**
+* Trip to AMS

 ### Assignment for next week

 Write a sketch that generates 2 shapes on a page.
 The first shape should be your design of the word "wet".
 The second shape should be your design of the word "sharp".
 Use only black and white.
-You have to use either `Rune.Polygon` or `Rune.Path` objeccs to draw the two shapes.
-Print on ITP's laser printer.
+You have to use either `Rune.Polygon` or `Rune.Path` objects to draw the two shapes, and please try to do a design that is better done in code than in hand.
+Print at AMS.

 Week 4: Color